sebastienserre/wp-openagenda/readme.txt

 9. Masonry layout

 == Changelog ==
+= 2.5.0 -- 27 February 2022 =
+ - Support the OpenAgenda V2 API.
+Not really tested, please test on Staging / developement website.
+ - Add a UID (field in the settings)
+ - *STOP* The Event Calendar support.

 = 2.1.7 -- 02 February 2022 =
  - New API by Openagenda not supported by this plugin.
 It will break.
 Please USE https://wordpress.org/plugins/openagenda/